 She is especially interested in teaching Belly Dance for Women’s Health, and People’s Fun & Fitness and has taught workshops extensively around Australia and overseas, as continuing learning & research.
 Alia is currently teaching at the Brunswick Neighbourhood House (De Carle Street).

 Amanda is the owner of APB Dance and a co-founder of the Far East Belly Dance Collective.
 She has been dancing for 15 years and this year completed her Intermediate Dancer 2 certificate with the Salimpour School.
 She is currently working on her Teaching and her Advanced Dancer certifications with the school.
 Outside of dancing, Amanda is also studying the culture and history of the Arabic region as well as learning to read and write Arabic.
+Amanda has dazzled audiences across Australia, New Zealand, Europe and the USA and will be performing in the worlds longest running belly dance show, Bal Anat in April.

 Amanda is the Melbourne team leader for the annual Shimmy Mob flash mob, a worldwide event that raises funds for local domestic violence services, such as Berry Street, which the Melbourne team support.
 She also runs First Run Stage, an initiative that gives performers a “training” stage to learn valuable performance skills on, and various other events throughout the year.